Glossary

 Appeal

-A formal request by a member or health care provider to reconsider a decision about a service, a benefit payment or an administrative action.
+A formal request by a member or healthcare provider to reconsider a decision about a service, a benefit payment or an administrative action.

 Asynchronous